ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

   * On Ubuntu 20.04, the location of the default settings file has moved from `/etc/default/bind9` to `/etc/default/named`
   * Since you are not creating a Secondary DNS Server, you can leave out any `allow-transfer` entries from all configuration files.
 * `named.conf.options` file:
-  * Create an ACL called `network` that includes your entire VM network in CIDR notation.
+  * Create an ACL called `cis527` that includes your entire VM network in CIDR notation.
 Do not list individual IP addresses.
-  * Enable recursion, and allow all computers in the `network` ACL to perform recursive queries.
+  * Enable recursion, and allow all computers in the `cis527` ACL to perform recursive queries.
   * Configure DNS forwarding, using one of the options given above in Task 2.
 I recommend using the same option as above, since you have (_hopefully_) already confirmed that it works for your situation.
 * `named.conf.local` file:
   * Create a zone file and reverse zone file, stored in `/etc/bind/zones`.